19PHOBOSS98/GPS_DRONE_SWARM--MINECRAFT--OPENCOMPUTERS_MOD/README.md

 BigSHinyToys: http://www.computercraft.info/forums2/index.php?/topic/3088-how-to-guide-gps-global-position-system/ (for the satelite formation)

 I tweaked their code a bit to make the GPS updates dynamic.
 I based it on credomane and DOOBW's work.
 I have the Sattelite Cluster constantly broadcast GPS coordinates thru a dedicated channel for anyone to listen to.
 I know this is a big power drain especially since PAWNS only ever need to know ther GPS position once every movement command from the tablet.
-However, a command tablet does need that sweet fast GPS channel to constantly update target entity positions for the PAWNS.
+However, a command tablet, does need that sweet fast GPS channel to constantly update target entity positions for the PAWNS.

-Moreover, you'de need to mess with the configuration anyways to get the radar upgrade to work so might as well mess with the power cost for broadcasting wireless signals.
+Moreover, you'de need to mess with the configurations anyway to get the radar upgrade to work, so might as well mess with the power cost for broadcasting wireless signals.

-Computronics Addon Configuration:
+My Computronics Addon Configurations:
 ```
 ...
     # How much energy each 1-block distance takes by OpenComputers radars. [range: 0.0 ~ 10000.0, default: 50.0]